 What's happened

-Lindsey Vonn has undergone eight surgeries after a severe left-leg fracture that nearly required amputation.
-She faces at least one more operation to repair an ACL, with a return to racing likely a year and a half away if she chooses to continue, while retirement remains a possibility.
+Lindsey Vonn has undergone eight surgeries after a severe left-leg fracture from the Cortina race.
+She faces at least one more operation to repair a torn ACL.
+A return to racing is likely a year and a half away if she continues, while retirement remains on the table.
+She is focusing on healing and maintaining mobility as she considers her future.

 What's behind the headline?